Mistakes I Made as a Novice Investor

 Over time, I noticed that my boring stuff was doing well.
 It wasn't going to make me rich in a hurry, but my broad market funds were going up over time.
 The difference?
 The funds were investing in the total market.
 I was investing in companies that were already profitable; they were already successful.

-When you invest in an index fund that covers a country, you buy and own the most successful public companies in that country.
+When you invest in an index fund or ETF (Exchange Traded Fund) that covers a country, you buy and own the most successful public companies in that country.
 You own the market, you own the drivers of the economy.

 You're not investing in companies in the hope that they will one day make money.
 You're investing in companies that mostly do make money for you.
 And for my money, that is the big difference between investing and speculating.